helderc/helderc.github.io/_pages/about.md

   - /about.html
 ---

 This is a personal home page to share academic/programming works.
-Some other information can be found in my <a href="http://lattes.cnpq.br/1041425073778160" target="_blank">Lattes curriculum</a>,	<a href="https://scholar.google.com/citations?user=2M2ZAswAAAAJ" target="_blank">Google Scholar (academic publications)</a> profiles.<br>
+Some other information can be found in my <a href="https://scholar.google.com/citations?user=2M2ZAswAAAAJ" target="_blank">Google Scholar (academic publications)</a> profile.<br>

 I have interest in: **Image Processing**, **Wavelets**, **Pattern Recognition** and **Bayesian Networks**.